AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 5. Solution approach

-#### 5. Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the code cells as above section of the Jupyter notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 98.8%
-* validation set accuracy of ?
+* validation set accuracy of 93.4%
-* test set accuracy of ?
+* test set accuracy of 91.6%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+As discussed earlier, the LeNet model was used as the starting point since it showed good performance in image identification during the class exercise. (ie: "lazy engineer" approach - build upon what already works! :D ) The LeNet model were slightly modified to accommondate the input / output data size.
+The LeNet model by itself was having high-variance / over-fitting issue (good training performaced coupled with poor cross-validation performance), thus dropout layers were used to mitigate.
+This, coupled with feature normalization in the data pre-processing, were sufficient to achieve the above results.

 ### Test a Model on New Images